rjbabul/Dynamic_Hand_Motion_Detection_Using_Python_OpenCV_and_MediaPipe/README.md

 2. Detect Left Hand.

-3. Move Right ( Move the left hand from the left side to the right of the body).
+3. Move Right ( Move the left hand from the left side to the right side of the body).

-4. Move Left( Move the right hand from the right side to the left of the body).
+4. Move Left( Move the right hand from the right side to the left side of the body).

 5. Move both hand ( Move left and Move right).

-6. Move Up (Move The right hand from the bottom to the top).
+6. Move Up (move right hand from bottom to top).

 7. Detect Right hand and Move Right.